Code-Institute-Solutions/WalkthroughProject01/README.md

 ### Page 4: Project Hypothesis and Validation
 * For each project hypothesis, describe the conclusion and how you validated

-### Page 5: ML: Evaluation
+### Page 5: ML Performance Metrics
-* Label Frequencies for Train, Validation and Test Sets
+* Label counts for Train, Validation and Test Sets
 * Model History - Accuracy and Losses
 * Model evaluation